DurationFull-time 1 year

 You have the option to study the Certificate IV full-time during business hours or part-time with classes held two evenings per week.

 In the Certificate IV in Textile Design, Development and Production, you’ll learn the skills and knowledge required to design textiles in a professional environment.
-On completion, you can continue to Advanced Diploma level, where you will undertake a range of industry briefs that provide real-world work experience.
+On completion, you will have gained both skills and knowledge in Fibres, Yarns and Fabrics across Knit, Weave and Print.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.